Mrpickles8/Mrpickles8/README.md

 - Snort Challenge - Live Attacks -Detected and blocked an SSH Brute-force attack (port 22) and a reverse shell C2 channel (port 4444) using Snort IPS mode.
 Wrote custom drop rules to server both connections in real time.
 - Secret Recipe - Conducted windows registry forensics investigating across 6 hives using Registry Explorer; recovering a accessed filenames, identified a backdoor account and tracing suspect activity via UserAssit artifacts.
+-  <a href="https://github.com/Mrpickles8/Snapped-Phish-ing-Line/tree/main">Snapped Phishing Line</a> - Investigated a large-scale phishing campaign by analyzing multiple artifacts including emails, URLs, and credential harvesting pages.
+The goal was to identify the threat actor's infrastructure and reconstruct the attack chain from initial delivery to credential exfiltration.
+- <a href="https://github.com/Mrpickles8/Invite-Only/tree/main">Invite Only</a> Analyzed a suspicious email invitation to identify embedded malicious content, trace the delivery mechanism, and document the indicators of compromise associated with the phishing attempt.